 Selfie video of teenager who died at Leeds Festival shown to be 'not a well boy' minutes before he collapsed

+Leeds Festival: Selfie video of teenager who died shown to be 'not a well boy' minutes before he collapsed

 David Celino, who was just 16, died after taking the pill at the Bramham Park event in August of last year.
 An inquest into his death resumed at Wakefield Coroner’s Court this morning.